 What I feel is important is figuring out what works for you.
 For some it will be vegetarian, for others it will be paleo, and others ketogenic.
 What I will be talking about in this article is how high-quality meat can be an integral part of a healthy diet.

 Is Meat Bad For You?

 Despite what you might hear, there’s actually more evidence that high quality meat, including red meat, is actually good for you.

-Now, there have been some studies that seem to indicate eating meat can cause problems (like cancer), but those studies are observational studies and only show association not causation.
+Now, there have been some studies that seem to indicate eating meat can cause problems, but those studies are observational studies and only show association not causation.